AverageMarcus/blog/src/posts/2026-03-17-kubecon-eu-2026-guide.md

 > My co-speaker Mark has done a fantastic post about [How to KubeCon](https://sagikazarmark.com/blog/posts/how-to-kubecon/) and goes into more detail about a lot of these same points.
 Highly recommended read!

+> In response to this post, [Vlad Mocanu](https://www.linkedin.com/in/vtmocanu/) has written up their own [KubeCon Survival Guide](https://hai.wxs.ro/guides/kubecon-guide/) with lots of amazing extra tips.
+Well worth a read!

 ## KubeCon Points of Interest

 KubeCon itself is also more than just the talks...